mtlynch/mediagoblin/docs/source/api/objects.rst

 .. warning::
-    While deletion works, currently because of the way deletion is implemented deletion either via the API or the webUI causes any activities to be broken and will be skipped and unaccessible.
+    While deletion works, currently because of the way deletion is implemented deletion either via the API or the web UI causes any activities to be broken and will be skipped and inaccessible.
 A migration to remove the broken activities will come in a future release when soft-deletion has been implemented.